bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 Security System detail
 """"""""""""""""""""""

-On the security system detail view you can change a onfigured security system.
+On the security system detail view you can change a configured security system.
 The settings are read directly from the :ref:`ivy-yaml` file.
 Every change you make and save will be written directly back to the yam file.
 The placeholders in the empty fields are the system default values.